hvasbath/pyrocko.org-website/source/index.rst

 =================

-At its core, Pyrocko is a library and framework providing building blocks for researchers and students wishing to develop there own applications.
+At its core, Pyrocko is a library and framework providing building blocks for researchers and students wishing to develop their own applications.

 .. raw:: html